East Hott Bank Farm

 2022 saw the planting of 220 willow slips of 8 different varieties for willow basket weaving.

-Daring guests can enjoy a wild swimming in the local glacial lough (not temperature) seen from the garden, which is warm in the summer and only 6' deep.
+Daring guests can enjoy a wild swimming in the local glacial lough , seen from the garden, which is warm in the summer and only 6' deep.

 The south facing farmhouse is protected by a small stand of native trees to the north and has a sleepered terrace and gravel garden to the south overlooking a pond and stream.

-The cabin with extensive views to the West has easy armchairs and large writing desk.
+The cabin with extensive views to the South and West has easy armchairs and large writing desk.

-Half a mile from the Pennine Way in the World Heritiage Site of Hadrian’s Wall, several small sculptural pieces have been already been introduced with more under commission, creating conversation pieces and encouraging reflection and introspection.
+Half a mile from the Pennine Way in the World Heritiage Site of Hadrian’s Wall, several small sculptural pieces have been already been introduced, creating conversation pieces and encouraging reflection and introspection.
 The permanent pasture is being slowly reclaimed, and replanted with native trees, in homage to 'Little Sparta' near Peebles in Scotland.

 A carved stone column, Si Monumentum Requiris, marks the turning point to the house with a Poetry Seat just above the house stream.
 A slate clapper bridge crosses the stream to the fields beyond.
 There are several ‘wave oak’ farm gates mirroring the outline of the surrounding crags and hills.